postman721/Sequence-FM/README.md

 - Multi-selection by holding CTRL and clicking objects is now possible.
 - File-roller integration removed as an effort to reduce external dependencies -> Open external program functionality added as a replacement.
-- Object buffer (CTRL) functions removed and replaced with dialogs.
+- Object buffer of previous releases removed and replaced with native Pyqt5 dialogs.

 <b>7.0 RC1 fixes and new features:</b>